MeatCubeLabel/node-storenvy/README.md

 node-storenvy
 =============

-A Node client to access the Storenvy API
+###A Node wrapper to the Storenvy API

-Currently only supporting API key authentication.
+Supports OAuth authentication.

+Current Version: 0.3.0

+##Roadmap
+- Add more examples (express)
+- Write better documentation
+- Add POST/PUT/DELETE endpoints to Client

 ##Working
-- ~~Adding more endpoints.~~
-  - all GETs are done
-- ~~Add OAuth 2 authentication.~~
-  - done, but the oauth dance is browser-based, so I'll figure out a flow for that.
-- Add POST/PUT/DELETE endpoints
-- Figure out public tests (private testing for the moment)
+- Sent some questions to the Storenvy team about non-working API endpoints